shakacode/react_on_rails/docs/guides/configuration.md

 test:
   <<: *default
-  # Ensure that webpacker invokes webpack to build files for tests if not using the
+  # Ensure that shakapacker invokes webpack to build files for tests if not using the
   #   ReactOnRails rspec helper.
   compile: true